Darrionat/Darrionat/README.md

 ## I'm a Student, Developer, and Photographer

 - 🌎 My plugins can be found on [SpigotMC][spigot], [Bukkit][bukkit], and [Songoda][songoda]!
 - ❓ If you have questions, I have a [wiki][wiki] for my plugins and Discord bot!
+You can also join my [Discord server][discord] for support!

 ### Connections: